mrkmg/git-stream/README.md

 - Tell your friends about Git Stream, and submit a PR if something is not awesome.

 ## Other Notes

+For an automated deployment, you may want to checkout the latest release. _If you only use tags for release, you can easily accomplish this with:_

+    git checkout $(git describe --abbrev=0 --tags)

 If you are working on a long running feature, you may want to occasionally bring the feature branch up to date.
 This can be done via a rebase or merge.
 If we want to merge, issue the following while on your feature branch: